Automating Rigid Origami Design: Experiments

-The characteristics of our search space make our application also interesting for optimization research and we see the application of more recent approaches such as GFlowNets~\cite{GFlowNet} as a promising direction to further explore the possibilities here.
+The characteristics of our search space also makes our application interesting for optimization research and we see the application of more recent approaches such as GFlowNets~\cite{GFlowNet} as a promising direction to further explore the possibilities here.

 \rowlegendtwo[{1}]{ }